.

 In other words, all data that is stored in the browser.

-High fines loom in the new TTDSG
+High fines loom in the new TDDDG

 If website operators do not take this into account, they will face high fines - up to 300,000 EUR can be imposed as fines.
 Presumably, this amount will only be imposed in individual cases, which is then at the discretion of the fine authority.